 Russia Dress Code

 Working abroad sounds like an adventure to many people.
-However, a job search in Russia (Russian Federation) requires more than just the obvious Russia CV with Russia cover letter writing and translation.
+However, a job search in Russia (Russian Federation) requires more than just the obvious Russian CV with Russia cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Russia.

 Do not misjudge the impact a Russia dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Russia Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.